coderofsalvation/vue-stash-remote/README.md

 | this.$root.axios.put(url[, data[, config]])| a promise | see https://www.npmjs.com/package/axios |
 | this.$root.axios.patch(url[, data[, config]])| a promise | see https://www.npmjs.com/package/axios |

-> NOTE: the user.all-cache is only used/updated when `cache:true` is set in the configuration

 ## Features

 * easily add RESTful or Parse resources to your vue2 app
 * automatically validates with jsonschema during .save() (handy for form-validation)

-## Example: foo